QueenieCplusplus/VPC/README.md

  > start from step 3:

 create VMs in the Region/Zone accoring with the VPC/Subnet it is located.

+* 3.1, add some value to the optional properties as following:

+                    Property	     Value (type value or select option as specified) Network	     managementnet
+                    Subnetwort     managementsubnet-us